apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.sparse_coo_tensor(indices, values, size=None, dtype=None, device=None, requires_grad=False) → Tensor
 ```

 Constructs a sparse tensors in COO(rdinate) format with non-zero elements at the given `indices` with the given `values`.
-A sparse tensor can be &lt;cite&gt;uncoalesced&lt;/cite&gt;, in that case, there are duplicate coordinates in the indices, and the value at that index is the sum of all duplicate value entries: [torch.sparse](https://pytorch.org/docs/stable/sparse.html).
+A sparse tensor can be `uncoalesced`, in that case, there are duplicate coordinates in the indices, and the value at that index is the sum of all duplicate value entries: [torch.sparse](https://pytorch.org/docs/stable/sparse.html).

 | Parameters: |